-There’s a “no trespassing” sign outside the old Jetson Center for Youth in Baker, La.
-Jetson has most recently been used to house adult women prisoners since 2014.
-The Office of Juvenile Justice wants to reopen it as a diagnostic center for incarcerated minors and young adults.
+A “no trespassing” sign is on the fence outside the closed Jetson Center for Youth in Baker, La.
+Jetson has most recently been. used to house adult women prisoners, but the Office of Juvenile Justice wants to reopen it as a facility for incarcerated minors and young adults.
 (Photo by Julie O’Donoghue/Louisiana Illuminator)

 The Louisiana House of Representatives voted 86-7 Thursday to place legal limits on the use of solitary confinement in state centers for incarcerated youth.
 It follows an explosive investigation revealing that underage people in state custody were held in isolation without access to education or rehabilitative services for weeks during the COVID-19 pandemic.